 ]]>

-Cowichan Valley Draft Cycling Tourism Strategy & Public Survey https://www.ecdevcowichan.com/cowichan-valley-draft-cycling-tourism-strategy-public-survey/ Wed, 26 Nov 2025 17:09:56 +0000 https://www.ecdevcowichan.com/?p=6457 Let’s talk cycling!
+Cowichan Valley Draft Cycling Tourism Strategy & Public Survey https://www.ecdevcowichan.com/cowichan-valley-draft-cycling-tourism-strategy-public-survey/ Wed, 26 Nov 2025 17:09:56 +0000 https://www.ecdevcowichan.com/?p=6457 UPDATE: This survey is now closed.
+Thank you to everyone who provided feedback on the draft strategy.
+The final Cycling Tourism Strategy is currently being finalized and will be published upon completion.
+Let’s talk cycling!
 Are you interested in cycling tourism across the Cowichan region?
 If so, Tourism Cowichan wants to hear from you.
-Complete the public survey below and enter for a chance to win a $500 gift certificate to a local Cowichan bike shop.
-Tourism Cowichan is leading the development of a regional cycling tourism strategy for […]
+Complete […]

 The post Cowichan Valley Draft Cycling Tourism Strategy & Public Survey appeared first on CVRD.